Flexible retirement process

 Action by your employer

-Your employer must complete and return a leaver form which includes your salary details for the current year up to the date you changed your contract of employment.
+• Your employer must complete and return a flexible retirement notification form (PEN FR 1) which includes your salary details for the current year up to the date you changed your contract of employment i.e. reduction in hours and/or grade.

-Action by Staffordshire Pension Fund
+Action by the Staffordshire Pension Fund

 Action by you

-Payment of your monthly pension and lump sum
+Payment of your monthly Pension and Lump Sum

-• arrange payment of your monthly pension will take place on the next available pay date, together with any arrears of pensions
+• Arrange payment of your monthly pension will take place on the next available pay date, together with any arrears of pensions.

 Overall timescales Back to top

-As you will note from the date you change your contract of employment, there are several steps or actions that need to take place before you will receive payment of your monthly pension and tax-free lump sum.
+As you will note from the date you change your contract of employment, there are several steps/actions that need to take place before you will receive payment of your monthly pension and tax-free lump sum.
+You should allow between 2 – 3 months for the process to be completed.

-Under the pension regulations, if payment of your tax-free lump sum is made more than one month after your retirement date, the Fund will pay interest of 1% per annum above the Bank of England base rate calculated for each day the lump sum is delayed.
+Under the pension regulations, if payment of your tax-free lump sum is made more than one month after your retirement date, the Fund will pay interest of 1% per annum above the Bank of England Base Rate calculated for each day the lump sum is delayed.

 The monthly pension attracts no interest for late payment.
 The exception to this is if the annual pension is not paid within the first year following your retirement date.